stassop/ReactNativeTodo/README.md

 react-native run-ios
 ```

-NOTE: The examples below contain only a small portion of the tests. see the code for a complete overview.
+NOTE: The examples below contain only a small portion of the tests.
+See the code for a complete overview.

 So, without further ado, let's get to it!